Written By Nik Koulogeorge

-Of the 10+ groups which have severed ties with the NIC since 2017, four established the Fraternity Forward Coalition (FFC) in the summer of 2020.
+Of the 10+ fraternities that have severed ties with the NIC since 2017, four established the Fraternity Forward Coalition (FFC) in the summer of 2020.
 A fifth, Alpha Tau Omega, is a member of both the NIC and the FFC.
-Another group, the “Harm Reduction Alliance,” is comprised of four fraternal organizations: Alpha Chi Omega, Pi Kappa Phi, Sigma Nu, and Zeta Tau Alpha.
+Another group, the "Harm Reduction Alliance," is comprised of four fraternal organizations: Alpha Chi Omega, Pi Kappa Phi, Sigma Nu, and Zeta Tau Alpha.

 Harm Reduction Alliance members have organized several initiatives, including COVID-19 "mask up" posters and mental health services through Active Minds.
 FFC projects generally "revolve around advocating for fraternity men and advocating for our right to exist," according to Gordy Heminger, President & CEO of Alpha Sigma Phi Fraternity.

 As mentioned, Alpha Tau Omega is a member of both the FFC and the NIC, and all four Harm Reduction Alliance members are members of the NIC (men's groups) or the NPC (women's groups).
 Both groups demonstrate "interfraternalism" outside of the big umbrella associations, but they are not necessarily the NIC's or NPC's "competitors."